Universes in Universe

 Adriano Pedrosa explains: "The backdrop for the work is a world rife with multiple crises concerning the movement and existence of people across countries, nations, territories and borders, which reflect the perils and pitfalls of language, translation and ethnicity, expressing differences and disparities conditioned by identity, nationality, race, gender, sexuality, wealth, and freedom.
 In this landscape, the phrase Foreigners Everywhere has (at least) a dual meaning.
 First of all, that wherever you go and wherever you are you will always encounter foreigners—they/we are everywhere.
 Secondly, that no matter where you find yourself, you are always, truly, and deep down inside, a foreigner."

-"The figure of the foreigner is associated with the stranger, the straniero, the estranho, the étranger, and thus the exhibition unfolds and focuses on the production of other related subjects: the queer artist, who has moved within different sexualities and genders, often being persecuted or outlawed; the outsider artist, who is located at the margins of the art world, much like the autodidact and the so-called folk artist; as well as the indigenous artist, frequently treated as a foreigner in their own land.
-The production of these artists is the primary focus of this Biennale, and constitutes the International Exhibition’s Nucleo Contemporaneo."
+"The Italian straniero, the Portuguese estrangeiro, the French étranger, and the Spanish extranjero, are all etymologically connected to the strano, the estranho, the étrange, the extraño, respectively, which is precisely the stranger.
+Sigmund Freud's Das Unheimliche comes to mind — The Uncanny in English, which in Portuguese has indeed been translated as 'o estranho' — the strange that is also familiar, within, deep down side.
+According to the American Heritage and the Oxford Dictionaries, the first meaning of the word 'queer' is precisely 'strange', and thus the exhibition unfolds and focuses on the production of other related subjects: the queer artist, who has moved within different sexualities and genders, often being persecuted or outlawed; the outsider artist, who is located at the margins of the art world, much like the self-taught artist, the folk artist and the artista popular; the indigenous artist, frequently treated as a foreigner in his or her own land.
+The productions of these four subjects are the interest of this Biennale, constituting the Nucleo Contemporaneo."

 Historic Core